Filing a Workers’ Compensation Claim in Virginia

 In addition to medical treatment benefits, you are also entitled to reimbursement of lost compensation.
 In Virginia, an injured worker is not eligible for lost time benefits until after missing 7 days of work.
 But, if your disability from work continues for more than 21 days, you will receive payment for the first 7 days that were missed.

 The amount of compensation you receive will be based on your average weekly wage.
 The average weekly wage is determined by calculating your weekly wage averaged out over the past 52 weeks.
 Your compensation is then determined by calculating two-thirds of your average weekly wage.
 As long as your doctor determines that you should not work, you can continue to collect wage benefits for a maximum of 500 weeks.
+For more information on the types of benefits you may be entitled to, you can read our article on Pain and Suffering in Virginia Workers’ Compensation.

 Returning To Work